aquaskyline/Clair/README.md

 * `parallel -j4` will run 4 commands in parallel.
 Each command using at most `--tensorflowThreads 4` threads. `vcfcat`, `vcfstreamsort` and `bgziptabix` are a part of **vcflib**.
 * If you don't have `parallel` installed on your computer, try `awk '{print "\""$0"\""}' commands.sh | xargs -P4 -L1 sh -c`.
-* `CUDA_VISIBLE_DEVICES=""` makes GPUs invisible to QLY so it will use CPU only.
-Please notice that unless you want to run `commands.sh` in serial, you cannot use GPU because one running copy of QLY will occupy all available memory of a GPU.
+* `CUDA_VISIBLE_DEVICES=""` makes GPUs invisible to Clair so it will use CPU only.
+Please notice that unless you want to run `commands.sh` in serial, you cannot use GPU because one running copy of Clair will occupy all available memory of a GPU.
 While the bottleneck of `callVarBam.py` is at the CPU only `CreateTensor.py` script, the effect of GPU accelerate is insignificant (roughly about 15% faster).
 But if you have multiple GPU cards in your system, and you want to utilize them in variant calling, you may want split the `commands.sh` in to parts, and run the parts by firstly `export CUDA_VISIBLE_DEVICES="$i"`, where `$i` is an integer from 0 identifying the seqeunce of the GPU to be used.

 ***

 ## VCF Output Format
-`QLY/call_var.py` outputs variants in VCF format with version 4.1 specifications.
+`Clair/call_var.py` outputs variants in VCF format with version 4.1 specifications.
-QLY can predict the exact length of insertions and deletions shorter than or equal to 4bp.
+Clair can predict the exact length of insertions and deletions shorter than or equal to 4bp.
 For insertions and deletions with a length between 5bp to 15bp, callVar guesses the length from input tensors.
 The indels with guessed length are denoted with a `LENGUESS` info tag.
-Although the guessed indel length might be incorrect, users can still benchmark QLY's sensitivity by matching the indel positions to other callsets.
+Although the guessed indel length might be incorrect, users can still benchmark Clair's sensitivity by matching the indel positions to other callsets.
 For indels longer than 15bp, `call_var.py` outputs them as SV without providing an alternative allele.
-To fit into a different usage scenario, QLY allows users to extend its model easily to support exact length prediction on longer indels by adding categories to the model output.
+To fit into a different usage scenario, Clair allows users to extend its model easily to support exact length prediction on longer indels by adding categories to the model output.
 However, this requires additional training data on the new categories.
 Users can also increase the length limit from where an indel is outputted as a SV by increasing the parameter flankingBaseNum from 16bp to a higher value.
 This extends the flanking bases to be considered with a candidate variant.

 ***